-The manufacturer of this product declares that this product is in compliance with the essential requirements and other provisions of the Radio Equipment Directive.
+The manufacturer of this product declares that this product is in compliance with the essential requirements and other provisions of the Radio Equipment Directive 2014/53/EU and as such displays the CE mark.
+The RED declaration of conformity is provided as part of this documentation pack.
 The declaration of conformity is provided with the product document pack.